 Lecture & Lab Materials: You only need to purchase a textbook.
-Fundamentals of Anatomy & Physiology, Martini & Nath and Bartholomew, 9th or 10th edition.
+Fundamentals of Anatomy & Physiology, Martini & Nath and Bartholomew, 9th - 11th edition.
 There is NO lab book or kit to purchase.
 The labs are all on blackboard.
 I have redesigned the course so that it is completely online.
+There is no lab safety quiz to take; ignore those emails if they are sent to you.